-Antipain Uses, Dosage, Side Effects, Food Interaction and all others data.
+Antipain Uses, Dosage, Side Effects and more

 Antipain is a serine/cysteine protease inhibitor originally isolated from various strains of actinomycetes.
 Early studies investigated the potential for antipain to alter DNA damage and chromosomal aberrations in irradiated cells or those treated with chemical mutagens such as N-methyl-N'-nitro-N-nitrosoguanidine (MNNG).